Hoshhh/Blacksmith-API-Node/README.md

 Hammer & Hearth is a REST API used to make games about blacksmithing, automation, and running a shop.
 How you choose to make the game is up to you!

-## Inventory
+## Items

-Returns JSON data about all the items in your inventory
+Returns JSON data about all the items in a database
 <br>

 - **URL**

-  /api/v1/inventory
+  /api/v1/items

 * **Method**

   `GET`

-Returns JSON data about what item is occupying a single slot
+Returns JSON data about a specific item in a database
 <br>

 - **URL**

-  /api/v1/inventory/:id
+  /api/v1/items/:id

 * **Method**